"It's like riding a bike!"

-Beginners Love Balance
+1. Beginners Love Balance

-Finding the Right Fit
+2. Find the Right Fit

-Getting the Right Gear
+3. Safety First: Get the Right Gear

 I would never recommend a second-hand helmet as you just can’t be sure if it has already received a hard knock, and therefore had its protection compromised.
 A bell and some lights are also a great way to teach your child from an early age how to be a safe rider.

 If you can, avoid the empty car park and instead take your child to the nature park so they can get a feel for their new wheels.
 Or if you have some backyard space then even better.
 Spills are inevitable, unfortunately; they happen to the very best!
 But your child is more likely to get back on their bike following a spill on some soft grass versus unforgiving asphalt.
 Ideally opt for someone quiet so your little one doesn’t feel like their riding is on display for all to see.

-You’re Doing Really Well – Keep it Up!
+7. You’re Doing Really Well – Keep it Up!

 Encouragement is key.
 I don’t think many of us took to a bike like a duck takes to water on that very first ride.
 There is usually a healthy dose of fear involved as a child moves from training wheels onto a big kid’s bike – encourage them all the way and let them know that bike riding is all about getting back up and giving it another go.
 Once they get the hang of it, their sense of achievement goes off the Richter scale!